brovelli/brovelli.github.io/_pages/about.md

 Research Interests
 ------
-My research projects investigates the role of brain interactions in learning and adaptive behaviors.
+My research projects investigates the role of brain interactions in goal-directed learning and adaptive behaviors.
 The main theoretical approaches and methodology characterizing my research projects are:
-- Functional Connectivity analysis of brain networks
+- Functional Connectivity analysis and Effective connectivity models of brain interactions
-- Information theory and network science
+- Information theoretical and network science approaches to brain networks
 - Multimodal brain imaging techniques (MEG, intracranial EEG, LFP and fMRI)
-- Computational models of human learning (Bayesian inference and reinforcement learning) Since 2020, I am also involved in the developement of the [EBRAINS](https://ebrains.eu/) research infrasctructure within the Human Brain Project.
+- Computational models of human learning (Bayesian inference and reinforcement learning)

 Publications
 ------